chaulapatrice/calendar-app/README.md

 python manage.py runserver
 ```

-We have successfully created a new project.
+We successfully created a new project.
 In the next section we will be setting up
 the API and protect it using [Token Authentication](https://www.okta.com/identity-101/what-is-token-based-authentication/)

 ### Setup API and Authentication